For many Australians, the cost of covering specialist medical care has become the biggest cause for concern when they become unwell or are injured.

 Sometimes it can pay to shop around when you need to see a specialist.
 The AIHW report revealed that geography can play a factor in the level of your out-of-pocket costs, with large variations between patients living in different geographical and socioeconomic areas.

-There are already a number of comparison tools and websites created by private health insurers and other organisations to help consumers research potential out-of-pocket costs before they book in to see a specialist, including the Healthshare website.
+There are already a number of comparison tools and websites created by private health insurers and other organisations to help consumers research potential out-of-pocket costs before they book in to see a specialist, including the privately owned Healthshare*.

 Private health members should talk to their insurer to find out if their policy covers the treatment they require, and to understand how a gap-cover agreement can reduce the potential out-of-pocket costs incurred.